AODQ/monte-toad/taskell.md

 - display rendering time of a frame (total)
 - kernels will automatically generate and cache necessary generator info (albedo/normal as same resolution as this etc)
 - selective box integration
+- plugins can deallocate memory from std::core::Any by passing a dealloc fn pointer (right now memory is just leaked)